 What do you hope to take away from OEB?

-Glimpses of possible futures – Ideas that make my mind run wild – and, not least, wonderful people thinking, talking and exploring together in theory and through practice.
+I look to OEB for glimpses of possible futures – Ideas that make my mind run wild – and, not least, wonderful people thinking, talking and exploring together in theory and through practice.

 Thank you, Rikke.
-We look forward to learning more about your work and insights at OEB 2022.
+We look forward to learning more about your work and insights at OEB Global 2022.